ECU Health

 ECU Health is now using its market power presumably as leverage to pressure us to agree to significant price hikes that would drive up health care costs for people and employers throughout eastern North Carolina.

-ECU Medical Center would be more than 65% higher than the average cost at all other academic medical centers in North Carolina by 2028 if we agreed to ECU Health’s demands
+ECU Medical Center would be approximately 40% higher than the average cost at all other academic medical centers in North Carolina by 2028 if we agreed to ECU Health’s demands

 ECU Health issued a notice to end our Medicare and Medicaid agreements with demands for significant rate increases for both plans, despite previously communicating these contracts were not an issue for the health system